 What is it about Edo that we remember only through, if not rose-tinted glasses, but explosions of color?

 Yes, there would have been some no doubt bright clothes around and it certainly was an era when the pleasure quarter Yoshiwara and entertainments like Kabuki were in full swing.
 But ordinary life would have been far more banal, especially in its spectrum of colors.
 Most people wore surely duller clothes and, there being no wonders like air con like today, come the summer everyone surely sweated and stank to high heaven.

 It is definitely a case when the fantasy image of what we think the culture and city represented has come to supplant any sense of grounded imagination.
 Mountains of Ukiyoe prints and their “floating world” aesthetic have caused a sort of amnesia for realistic ideas of what “Edo” was.

-An old colleague once made a great observation when he noted that Japanese period dramas are always so clean, while western historical dramas, especially ones with pre-eighteenth or nineteenth century settings, rather revel in the dirt, the grime.
-I guess the later happens because viewers like verisimilitude and also to feel comfortable, literally, while watching their TV screens, content that they live in a much more civilized day.
+An old colleague once made a very apt observation that Japanese period dramas are always so clean, while western historical dramas, especially ones with pre-eighteenth or nineteenth century settings, rather revel in the dirt and grime.
+I guess the latter happens because viewers like verisimilitude and also feeling comfortable, literally, while watching their TV screens, content that they live in a much more civilized day.